devdad10/devdad10.github.io/README.md

-Added Disqus, MathJax and Google Analytics.
+Added Disqus and Google Analytics.

 Changed typesetting of blog to enhance readability.